|

 self-revelation "in the face of

 Christ" (2 Cor.
-4:6) while in his
+4:6) while

-Word.
+connection.
 The following interrelated and

 overlapping studies are provided to